VolkovLabs/volkovlabs.io/docs/volkovlabs-abc-datasource/index.md

 - Provides unit test configuration.
 - Based on the latest version of Grafana.
 - Includes GitHub Actions for CI and Release.

+## Feedback

+We love to hear from users, developers, and the whole community interested in this plugin.
+These are various ways to get in touch with us:

+- Ask a question, request a new feature, and file a bug with [GitHub issues](https://github.com/volkovlabs/volkovlabs-abc-datasource/issues/new/choose).
+- Star the repository to show your support.

+## License

+- Apache License Version 2.0, see [LICENSE](https://github.com/volkovlabs/volkovlabs-abc-datasource/blob/main/LICENSE).